AnilKumar3494/INFO-655-Group_Project/README.md

 - The portfolio provides a visually appealing format to present work history, projects, and services, enhancing user engagement.

 Online Presence for Networking and Career Advancement:
-- Users can utilize the portfolio website as a tool for networking with potential employers, clients, or collaborators.
+- Users can utilize the portfolio website as a tool for networking with potential employers, clients, or collaborators through the LinkedIn and GitHub links.
 - The website facilitates communication through the Contact section, allowing visitors to reach out for inquiries or collaborations.